July 26, 2023

 Springsteen's music also helped to introduce some crucial ideas and ways of thinking about politics, socio-economic issues, etc. Whenever I especially recall the arc of his albums from Darkness on the Edge of Town through Born in the U.S.A., I can't help thinking about not only all of that great music and the now-legendary live performances of it, but also how formative and inspirational they were for me as I began to explore more deeply what it means to take on the adult responsibilities of citizenship, to stand up and join with others in advocating for what you believe deeply in your heart to be correct, fair, and just.
 All of that was yet another gift given to me by the music.
 And one of the best parts of that gift has been that as I've continued to age, grow, and face new adult challenges and possibilities, Springsteen has continued to be there as an artist, still producing work that continues to connect deeply with "...life right now!"

 Shortly after my fandom began, I became a loyal subscriber to Backstreets Magazine, the long-reigning premier magazine (and website) for Springsteen fans.
 It was a status I maintained as a Springsteen fan until the magazine and its website shut down operations this past February.
-By that point, when editor/publisher Chris Phillips announced the sad news, I also had logged more than two decades of writing and reporting for Backstreets and its website.
+By that point, when editor/publisher Chris Phillips announced the sad news, I also had logged almost two decades of writing and reporting for Backstreets and its website.
 Becoming a regular Backstreets contributor, as well as remaining a regular reader, gave me some of the best experiences of my life.
 I got to become part of a community of fellow fans, meet and interview some famous and fascinating folks, gain many deeper insights into the art that I love, and support some efforts and causes that are very close to my heart.
 I learned a lot, and had a helluva lot of fun doing it all, too.
 I remain deeply grateful to Chris Phillips for providing the gateway to all of those opportunities.
 In my life Chris became not just an editor who played an invaluable role in helping me to improve and expand my own writing and editing skills, but also someone whom I was, and of course still am, very glad to call a friend.
 Chris, I may not fully understand or agree with all of your reasons for closing up shop, but I still wish you nothing but the best in this post-Backstreets phase of your life and career, brother.
 Thanks again for everything.

 All of the above notwithstanding, there's one thing that’s still very important to me... and not just to me, I think (and hope.)
 As a Springsteen fan who believes that there remains a lot of interesting and inspiring stuff to read and write about this major artist's ongoing career, I feel that the end of Backstreets as we’ve known it has left myself and many other fans "stranded in the park," at least momentarily.
 We've been left in want of a new online home for not only our regular Springsteen-related news updates and analyses, but also for deeper, more thoughtful dives into the music's past, present, and future, as Bruce continues to build and sustain his multi-generational, international audience.
 A home for fan-driven writing that informs, challenges, and inspires, for sure, but is also - like the best of what Backstreets offered - non-academic and non-preachy, focusing instead on the passion, the accessibility, and even the appropriate doses of humor and self-deprecation that mark fandom at its best.